kimchi-project/ginger/docs/API.md

        * size:  Total size of the filesystem
        * mounted_on: Mount point of the filesystem
        * avail : Total space available on the filesystem
-       * device_name : Backing device name of the filesystem.
+       * filesystem : Name of the filesystem.
        * type : Filesystem type.

 * **DELETE**: Unmount the Filesystem